arthurbolsoni/Purple-adblock/README.md

 </div>

-## About the project

-An adblocker for Twitch using server side signature.
+An adblocker for Twitch using an external proxy server.

 ## Installation